mojombo/proxymachine/README.md

 Signals
 -------

-    QUIT - Exit ProxyMachine after waiting for all connections to finish.
+    QUIT - Graceful shutdown.
+Stop accepting connections immediately and wait as long as necessary for all connections to close.

-           Useful for gracefully restarting a proxymachine without killing any connections.
+    TERM - Fast shutdown.
+Stop accepting connections immediately and wait up to 10 seconds for connections to close before forcing termination.

+    INT  - Same as TERM

 Example routing config file